 - Maintenance of quality standards.

 Key Differences Between Strategic Planning and Operational Planning

 The following are the differences between strategic planning and operational planning:

-- The planning to pursue the organisation’s vision is known as Strategic Planning.
-The planning to achieve the tactical objectives of the organisation is known as Operational Planning.
+- The planning to pursue the organization’s vision is known as Strategic Planning.
+The planning to achieve the tactical objectives of the organization is known as Operational Planning.

 - Strategic Planning is long lasting as compared Operational Planning.

 - Operational Planning is done to support Strategic Planning.

 - Strategic Planning takes into account the internal as well as the external environment of business.
 Conversely, Operational Planning is concerned with the internal environment of business.

 - Strategic Planning is done by top level management, whereas the Operational Planning is a function of middle-level management.

 - Strategic Planning covers the whole organization, but Operational Planning is done in a particular unit or department of the organization.